Fall 2020 Back to School

 The reopening plan must remain flexible and be able to adapt to circumstances beyond our control.
 It is subject to change based upon further guidance, evolving public health recommendations, and /or changes in circumstances that may occur prior to the commencement of the school year.
 Our overarching goal is to create a continuous learning model that is durable and will adapt to whatever the prevailing needs may be.

 Families should avoid all unnecessary travel.
 If a student has traveled outside of the Bay Area to a state with elevated levels of COVID-19 or out of the country, the family must notify the school and keep the student home for 14 days.
+The school has the discretion to determine whether a student should be excluded from campus for a period of time upon returning from travel.
+For any students who have been traveling less than 14 days before returning to campus, we ask that they follow a testing protocol.
+Upon returning home, please self-quarantine for five days, and then get tested for COVID-19 (paid for by family); make sure to leave time to get the test result, which must be negative in order to return to campus.
+Continue to monitor to make sure there are no symptoms or signs of illness.
 Provisions will be made to support the continuity of learning from home during quarantine periods.
 These parameters may change depending on a shift in geographic restrictions.

 Woodland remains committed to helping families who are facing unexpected costs and financial uncertainty at this time.
 No family could have foreseen this crisis coming.
 Tuition Assistance funds are available for families whose financial circumstances change significantly in the course of the school year.
 Please reach out to Melanie Rothenberg, Director of Admission and Tuition Assistance with any questions.

 - Where can I get technology help?

 - How will the decision be made to transition from in-person instruction to distance learning or distance learning to in-person instruction?

 - Will Extended Care be available?